New Global Commitment To Primary Health Care For All At Astana Conference

 Declaration of Astana charts course to achieve universal health coverage, 40 years since declaration on primary health care in Alma-Ata

-ASTANA, KAZAKHSTAN, 25 October 2018 – Countries around the world today agreed to the Declaration of Astana, vowing to strengthen their primary health care systems as an essential step toward achieving universal health coverage.
+ASTANA, KAZAKHSTAN, 25 October 2018 – United Nations Member States today unanimously agreed to the Declaration of Astana, vowing to strengthen their primary health care systems as an essential step toward achieving universal health coverage.
 The Declaration of Astana reaffirms the historic 1978 Declaration of Alma-Ata, the first time world leaders committed to primary health care.

 “Today, instead of health for all, we have health for some,” said Dr. Tedros Adhanom Ghebreyesus, Director-General of the World Health Organization (WHO).
 “We all have a solemn responsibility to ensure that today’s declaration on primary health care enables every person, everywhere to exercise their fundamental right to health.”